jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 ```
 We switched out what `interface.h` resolved to, but ninja didn't know about the changed dependency.

+What we want is a way to tell it to rebuild if the file `src/interface.h` is created.
 To my knowledge, ninja has no way of expressing this kind of negative dependency edge.
 The best you can do is to depend on the whole directory, and that rebuilds far too often.

+{% note() %}

+One way to avoid needing negative dependencies is to simply have a hermetic build, so that our `cc src/main.rs | dependency/interface.h` rule never even makes the `src/interface.h` file available to the command.
+That works, but hurts incremental adoption, because most existing build files don't actually specify all their dependencies.

+{% end %}

 Thanks to David Chisnall and Ben Boeckel (**@mathstuf**) for making me aware of this issue.
 ### renamed files